 Eye focus, tracking, depth perception, and other aspects of vision continue to develop throughout early and middle childhood.
 The best foods you could eat as a child for vision health were fruits and vegetables rich in vision supportive vitamins and minerals, as well as antioxidants like beta-carotene, that target eye health.

-Vitamin A may protect against dry eyes, weak eyesight, and night blindness.
+Vitamin A supports ocular health and eye function, particularly with night vision.
 Vitamin A can be found in eggs, butter, milk, carrots, and dark green vegetables such as spinach.

-Vitamin C can protect against cataracts and macular degeneration and may improve vision.
+Vitamin C helps maintain ocular integrity and structure, along with helping maintain normal eye function and health.
 The antioxidant properties of vitamin C protects the lens of the eye from free radicals that form as a result of sunlight on the eyes.
 Vitamin C can be found in citrus fruits, berries, bell peppers, and green leafy vegetables.